Crystallum

 Walker Bay, South Africa

 Crystallum is a small Hemel-en-Aarde winery, established in 2007 by brothers Peter-Allan and Andrew Finlayson.
-Their father Peter was a pioneer in the production of cool-climate Chardonnay and Pinot Noir at Bouchard Finlayson, so after university, it seemed only natural for the brothers to return home and source fruit from the Hemel-en-Aarde Valley to create their own label.
+Their father, Peter, was a pioneer in the production of cool-climate Chardonnay and Pinot Noir at Bouchard Finlayson, so after university, it seemed only natural for the brothers to return home and source fruit from the Hemel-en-Aarde to create their own label.

 Today, Crystallum is one of South Africa’s most highly regarded wineries and is at the forefront of the ‘New Wave’ movement.
-In 2021 Peter-Allan was named Tim Atkin MW’s ‘South African Winemaker of the Year’.
-He is always on the lookout for new vineyards and with each vintage he strives to make even better wines.
+In 2021, Peter-Allan was named Tim Atkin MW’s ‘South African Winemaker of the Year’.
+Each vintage, he strives to make even better wines, and he is always on the lookout for new vineyards.
+This includes recent explorations just outside of Hemel-en-Aarde, such as Elandskloof and Shaw’s Mountain in the Overberg.
+The former is home to their coolest vineyard, situated at 700 metres above sea level and surrounded by some of the Cape’s highest mountains, making it a particularly exciting, late ripening site.
+Their south-facing site, on the shale and clay slopes of Shaw’s Mountain, also mirrors the climate and soils of the Hemel-en-Aarde while not technically falling within the region.
 The winemaking at Crystallum has evolved over the years, with all the wines now fermented with indigenous yeasts and the use of new oak reduced to preserve the purity of fruit.

-‘The Agnes’ Chardonnay is a barrel-fermented blend from different vineyards, in the valleys inland from the coastal town of Hermanus.
+‘The Agnes’ Chardonnay is a barrel-fermented blend from different vineyards in the valleys inland from the coastal town of Hermanus.
 It boasts aromas of white peach, green apple, butterscotch and a pleasant hint of gunflint.
-The single-vineyard ‘Clay Shales’ is in a cool-climate area just outside the Hemel-en-Aarde, which gives the wine lovely acid and balance, while the indigenous yeast fermentation adds superb texture.
+The single-vineyard ‘Clay Shales’ is in a cool-climate area on the Hemel-en-Aarde Ridge, a high elevation and later-ripening area, which gives the wine lovely acid and balance, while the indigenous yeast fermentation and Bokkeveld shale and clay soils add superb texture.
 This is undoubtedly one of South Africa’s best Chardonnays.
-The ‘Ferrum’ Chardonnay is Crystallum’s latest single vineyard wine.
-The fruit is sourced near the Clay Shales vineyard and planted on iron-rich soils that naturally limit vigour, producing intensely concentrated fruit.
+Fruit for the ‘Ferrum’ Chardonnay is sourced from their Shaw’s Mountain site, close to Clay Shales.
+Its iron-rich soils naturally limit vigour and produce intensely concentrated fruit.